6 Basics of New Jersey's Security Deposit Law

 - Within 30 days of moving the security deposit to a different bank or money market fund.

-- Once a year coinciding with the annual interest payment.
+- Once a year that coincides with the annual interest payment.

 - Within 30 days of transferring ownership of the property.